elastic/protections-artifacts/ransomware/README.md

     - ✔️ **Path History**: evaluates the current event and how it relates to previous events involving the same filepath within the same process.
 In particular, we seek to find anomalous file modification patterns that may not be apparent when analyzing the current event in a vacuum (e.g. deleting and creating the same filepath).
     - ✔️ **Abnormal Extensions**: performs various heuristics over the sub parts of a file extension.
     - ✔️ **Ransom Notes**: checking for various pattern found in random notes dropped by ransomware.
-    - ✔️**Canary Files**: drop several canary files and monitoring them for encryption.
+    - ✔️**Canary Files**: drop several canary files and monitor them for signs for encryption.
     - ✔️ **Known ransomware extension**: a quick and easy way to detect previously known families.

 ## Questions?
 Suggestions?